top of page

 She was my best friend.
 We shared a love for aesthetics, textures and beauty, a genuine curiosity of the human experience and most importantly she was my biggest fan and cheerleader and I was hers.

-In all honesty, I probably would not have found my way to this end of life path if it weren't for her.
+In all honesty, I probably would not have found my way to this end of life path if it weren't for her even though grief and loss of those I love has been part of my entire life.

 Including her here is part homage and part inspiration.
 Though our relationship has changed she is still with me every single day.